• Art magazine

 5. Completion

 Every project has an end.
-This last phase is about giving the project a worthy conclusion and clarifying all open ends.
-For the theater group, this could mean holding a reflection meeting with the actors and the technology team in order to discuss the project, to organize a celebration with the ensemble and to ensure that all invoices have been paid.
+This final phase is about giving the project a fitting conclusion and wrapping up any loose ends.
+For the theater group, this might mean holding a reflection session with the actors and technical team to discuss the project, hosting a celebration with the ensemble, and ensuring all invoices are paid.

-This structure can be transferred to most artistic areas made of representative and visual art.
+This structure can be applied to most artistic areas of the performing and visual arts.

 Why project management is important for all artists

-At first it may seem as if the application of project management to your project means additional administrative effort or as if you feel sold if you use the business expressions to determine that your art is sold out.
+At first, it might seem like applying project management to your venture will add additional administrative burden.
+Or you might feel sold out when you use business jargon to say your art is sold out.

 Nevertheless, your art actually requires certain administrative elements.
 Even the procurement of materials and adhering to a budget with which you are satisfied are part of administrative work.
 The search for a studio is administrative, just like editing purchase inquiries.